Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 TYPE and MORE Command.

-You may open the myDirList.txt file in Notepad and check the contents.
+Open the myDirList.txt file in Notepad and check the contents.
 You can display the contents of the myDirList.txt file with the following DOS Command:

 C:\> TYPE myDirList.txt

 Press Ctrl+C to stop the runaway display.
 The TYPE command displays the contents of a text file on screen.
-But, it will not display the output one screen full at a time.
-To do that, we can seek the help of another DOS command: MORE with the use of the piping symbol (|).
+But it will not display the output one screen full at a time.
+To do that, we can seek the help of another DOS command: MORE, with the use of the piping symbol (|).

 C:\> TYPE myDirList.txt | MORE

-In the above command we are using the piping symbol (|) to join the TYPE filename.txt | MORE commands to get the required output.
-The TYPE command reads the text file contents and pass it on to the next command MORE, without directly sending the output to the Screen.
-MORE Command takes its input from the TYPE command, through the pipe, and displays it one screen-full at a time.
+In the above command, the piping symbol (|) is used to join the TYPE filename.txt | MORE commands to get the required output.
+The TYPE command reads the text file contents and passes it on to the next command, MORE, without directly sending the output to the Screen.
+The MORE Command takes its input from the TYPE command, through the pipe, and displays it one screen-full at a time.
 Press SPACEBAR to display the next screen-full of text.

 OR